Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 Shortform has (1) Summary per Chapters, (2) Clarifications and Counterpoints, and (3) Exercises.

 (1) Their Summary per Chapter is great because it preserves the original structure of the book, which makes the summary closer to the actual book experience.
-And this also makes Shortform summaries much richer than the others — which means that it will give you a deeper understanding of the ideas of the book.
+And this also makes Shortform summaries much richer than the others—which means that it will give you a deeper understanding of the ideas of the book.

 (2) Their Clarifications and Counterpoints are a useful addition because authors might be biased or ignore the nuances of a specific issue (or simply make mistakes).
-It fosters a scientific approach on the summaries (the Scientific Methodology is based on a culture of criticism and testability) and it follows perfectly on one of my all-time favorite quotes: “One should not read like a dog obeying its master, but like an eagle hunting its prey.” - Dee Hock (founder of Visa)
+It fosters a scientific approach on the summaries (the Scientific Method is based on a culture of criticism and testability) and it follows perfectly on one of my all-time favorite quotes: “One should not read like a dog obeying its master, but like an eagle hunting its prey.” - Dee Hock (founder of Visa)

 (3) Their Exercises across the summary are also a great way to reflect on these ideas and see how they can apply to your own life context.

 I’ve actually talked to the team at Shortform and they agreed to give us a 20% discount on the Annual Subscription by signing up with this link!
+(You also get a 5-day free trial).

 Research Day #2: Beyond Book Summaries